davidv171/release-subscriber/README.md

 # release-subscriber
-Subscribe to a project's releases
+Subscribe to a project's releases.